HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-lab-intro.md

 **Each DiagnosticReport Must Have:**

 1. a status
 1. a category code of 'LAB'
 1. a code (preferably a LOINC code) which tells you what is being measured
 1. a patient
 1. the diagnostically relevant time (known as the "effective time" and typically the time of specimen collection)*
 1. when the report was released*

 \*These elements have the following constraints: **SHALL** be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.

 **Each DiagnosticReport Must Support:**

+1. <span class="bg-success" markdown="1">encounter associated with DiagnosticReport</span><!-- new-content -->
-1.   who issues the report
+2. who issues the report
-1.   a result
+3. a result

 **Profile Specific Implementation Guidance:**